Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/admin/overview/about-github-ae.md

 ---
 title: About GitHub AE
-intro: '{% data variables.product.prodname_ghe_managed %} is a security-enhanced and compliant way to use {% data variables.product.prodname_dotcom %} in the cloud.'
+intro: "{% data variables.product.prodname_ghe_managed %} is a security-enhanced and compliant way to use {% data variables.product.prodname_dotcom %} in the cloud."
 versions:
-  ghae: '*'
+  ghae: "*"
 type: overview
 topics:
   - Enterprise